-The airspace units shown in Figure 2-2 and Table 2-4 are examples of airspace proposed to be used under the Preferred Alternative.
-The increased sorties on BMGR and other military airspace and training ranges are within the capacity of existing NEPA docs and Section 7 consultations with USFWS.
-Aircraft operations associated with the proposed action will continue to operate within these ranges and airspace in the same manner as before, and for the same training purposes they established for.
-Therefore, no additional impacts to natural resources are anticipated from the proposed action, and no further analysis is required.
-Well-defined scheduling procedures would ensure that insignificant to no impacts on overall airspace management in the region would occur.
+4 The airspace units shown in Figure 2-2 and Table 2-4 are examples of airspace proposed to be 5 used under the Preferred Alternative.
+Well-defined scheduling procedures would ensure that 6 negligible to no impacts on overall airspace management in the region would occur.
+Scheduling 7 personnel are on-hand daily to schedule and comply with Air Force and FAA requirements, 8 restrictions, and airspace availability.
+Airspace units are managed by the Federal agencies who 9 established the airspace, and use of the airspace would comply with the guidelines identified for 10 each unit.
+Det 1 would coordinate with 162 FW, 355 FW, and the appropriate airspace 11 managers to schedule training missions and avoid conflicts with airspace.

-Scheduling personnel are on-hand daily to schedule flights to ensure airspace availability.
-Airspace units are managed by the Federal agencies who established the airspace, and use of the airspace.
-Det 1 would coordinate with 162 WG, 355 FW, and the appropriate airspace managers to schedule training missions and avoid conflicts with airspace.
+13 355 FW has instituted numerous procedures to reduce noise emissions and enhance public 14 safety in the areas surrounding DMAFB.
+Every visiting unit would receive the Local Area Brief 15 regarding noise abatement requirements and procedures for flights over urban areas.
+These 16 briefings would ensure aircrew understanding and expectation to comply with the procedures 17 and requirements.
+In addition, F-16s that are below 10,000 feet AGL and within 30 nautical

-355 FW has instituted numerous procedures, discussed below, to reduce noise emissions and enhance public safety in the areas surrounding DMAFB.
-Every visiting unit would receive the Local Area Brief regarding noise abatement requirements and procedures for flights over urban areas.
-These briefings would ensure aircrew understanding and expectation to comply with the procedures and requirements.
-In addition, F-16s that are below 10,000 feet AGL and within 30 nautical miles of DMAFB would be restricted to a maximum airspeed of 350 knots on departure or 300 knots on recovery (i.e., approaching DMAFB for landing).
-An approach to DMAFB has been specifically tailored so the visual traffic pattern followed by landing aircraft keeps them as high as possible for as long as practicable.
-Other visiting unit aircraft are restricted to a maximum 250 knots below 10,000 AGL within 30 nautical miles of DMAFB, unless flight safety or the aircraft's technical order demands a faster airspeed.
-To further abate noise, nighttime departures would use Runway 12 (i.e., depart toward southeast) and arrivals would use Runway 30 (i.e., land from southeast toward northwest), to the extent practicable.
-This action would concentrate the majority of the air traffic noise southeast of DMAFB and away from the majority of the population near downtown Tucson during nighttime operations.
-Annual aircraft operations are monitored by 355 OSS through their Local Fly Request process, which involves reviews by the Davis Monthan AFB Environmental Flight to verify annual operations do not exceed capacities established in the installation's NEPA documentation.
+1 miles of DMAFB would be restricted to a maximum airspeed of 350 knots on departure or 300 2 knots on recovery (i.e., approaching DMAFB for landing).
+An approach to DMAFB has been 3 specifically tailored so the visual traffic pattern followed by landing aircraft keeps them as high 4 as possible for as long as practicable.
+Other visiting unit aircraft are restricted to a maximum 5 250 knots below 10,000 AGL within 30 nautical miles of DMAFB, unless flight safety or the 6 aircraft's technical order demands a faster airspeed.
+To further abate noise, nighttime 7 departures would use Runway 12 (i.e., depart toward southeast) and arrivals would use Runway 8 30 (i.e., land from southeast toward northwest), to the extent practicable.
+This action would 9 concentrate the majority of the air traffic noise southeast of DMAFB and away from the majority 10 of the population near downtown Tucson during nighttime operations.

 Whenever visiting aircraft depart DMAFB with live weapons on board, the departure would be required to be on Runway 12 (toward the southeast); any participating aircraft with unexpended live weapons would recover only to Runway 30 (from the southeast toward the northwest).
-Aircraft with hung or unsafe live ordnance would not return to DMAFB; instead, they would typically be diverted to Gila Bend AAF.
-Other specific guidance for various scenarios regarding hung ordnance is presented in Section 3.4.
+Aircraft with hung or unsafe live ordnance would not return to DMAFB; instead, they would be diverted to an alternate recovery location.